Chile

 centres.
 The information contained in the PR will be used to update the plot.
 The

-PR must reflect the position, course and speed of the ship at the time of the report.
+PR must reflect the position, course and speed of the vessel at the time of the report.

 If it is necessary to alter the nominated daily reporting time, the alterations should